What does it take to become a professional travel photographer?

 - Socially because during your travels, you will encounter different types of people speaking languages you may not be familiar with.

 - Financially because when you start a career as a travel photographer, you will not get paid for your work at first.
 So, you have to shoulder all the expenses.
+Things like underwater housings for cameras if you are an underwater photographer for instance can get quite expensive.
+Be sure you are willing and ready to foot the bill.

 If the answer to the question is an enthusiastic yes!
 Here are 5 things you should have to start your career in travel photography.